By Russ and Tiña De Maris

-Years back, it was difficult to find an insurance company who could speak “RV,” much more, “full time RV.”
-Now there are companies, Progressive for example, who actually advertise for full-time RVer business.
+Years back, it was difficult to find an insurance company who could speak “RV,” and especially “full-time RV.”
+Now there are companies who advertise for full-time RVer business.
 Nevertheless, it’s a great idea to have an agent where possible.
 We’ve found an agent can help you sort out the finer details, and will often take the time to see you as a person with needs, rather just as an account.

 A few things to keep in mind: The first at the top of the list is simply – ASK LOTS OF QUESTIONS.
 Never take anything for granted.
 Can you assume “RV replacement insurance” will completely replace your “totaled” RV?
 Yes?
 No?
 Maybe?
 The latter is probably the most likely answer.
 Replacement insurance should replace your rig, but there may be limitations like, “For the first five years after manufacture.”
 Or possibly, “Yes, but not for ‘add-ons’ like awnings, solar panels, etc.”